emscripten-core/emscripten/site/source/docs/api_reference/preamble.js.rst

 preamble.js (ready-for-review)
 =======================================================

-This page documents the public JavaScript APIs provided by `preamble.js <https://github.com/kripken/emscripten/blob/master/src/preamble.js>`_.

-The APIs provide programmatic access for working with compiled code, including: calling compiled C functions, accessing memory, converting pointers to JavaScript ``Strings`` and ``Strings`` to pointers (with different encodings/formats), and other convenience functions.
+The JavaScript APIs in `preamble.js <https://github.com/kripken/emscripten/blob/master/src/preamble.js>`_ provide programmatic access for interacting with the compiled C code, including: calling compiled C functions, accessing memory, converting pointers to JavaScript ``Strings`` and ``Strings`` to pointers (with different encodings/formats), and other convenience functions.

-.. note:: All functions should be called though the ``Module`` object (for example: ``Module.functionName``) because calling the functions directly will fail at higher optimisation levels.
-This is because at optimisation ``-O2`` (and higher) function names are minified by the closure compiler and the ``Module`` object becomes the only way to access them.
+.. note:: All functions should be called though the ``Module`` object (for example: ``Module.functionName``).
+At optimisation ``-O2`` (and higher) function names are minified by the closure compiler, and calling them directly will fail.

 .. contents:: Table of Contents